peterkessibu/LearnTab/README.md

 Certainly!
-Here’s a full `README.md` for your Flashcard Generator app:
+Here is your `README.md` in markdown format:

 ```markdown
 # Flashcard Generator